Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

 \subsection{Local observables}

-In order to compare the effects of pumping along the legs versus along the rungs, we first determine the energy imparted to the system.
-We define $\Delta E$ as the difference between the energy after the pump ends and the energy of the initial equilibrium state (the ground state of Eq.~\ref{eq:hubbardladder} at half filling).
-Fig.~\ref{fig:energy-density} shows the increase in energy per site, $\Delta E/N$, for several different pumps applied to the Hubbard ladder as a function of $A_0^2$, which is proportional to the fluence of the pump.
-For fixed $A_0=1$, we find that the leg direction pump (denoted $\parallel$) of the infinite ladder imparts approximately $40\%$ more energy than the corresponding rung direction pump (denoted $\perp$).
-Adjusting the amplitude of the leg pump to $A_0=0.45$ results in a similar $\Delta E$ to that of the $A_0=1$ rung pump.
-Fig.~\ref{fig:energy-density} also includes exact diagonalization data for a 6 rung ladder with open boundary conditions, which shows similar trends to the infinite ladder.
-For leg direction pumping, the data show saturation of $\Delta E$ by $A_0 \sim 0.8$, in qualitative agreement with the behaviour observed for the Hubbard chain~\cite{wang2017producing}.
-For rung direction pumping this saturation must occur at higher fluences than for leg pumps, and hasn't been achieved yet at $A_0=1$.
-The results in Fig.~\ref{fig:energy-density} suggest that a pump with fixed fluence can yield significantly different photoinjected energies depending on direction.
-In the following we consider the rung pump with amplitude $A_0=1$ as our reference, and compare it with leg pumps at different $A_0$ corresponding to either similar fluence or similar photoinjected energy.
+In order to compare the effects of pumping along the legs versus along the rungs, we first determine the energy imparted to the system. { The final photoinjected energy $\Delta E$ is given by} the difference between the energy after the pump ends and the energy of the initial equilibrium state (the ground state of Eq.~\ref{eq:hubbardladder} at half filling).
+Fig.~\ref{fig:energy-density} shows the {photoinjected energy per site, $\Delta E/N$, as a function of $A_0^2$ (which is proportional to the fluence) for leg and rung{-}direction pumps.
+We include results for infinite ladders (using iTEBD) and finite ladders (using ED).
+For a given value of $A_0$, leg{-}direction pumping (denoted $\parallel$) leads to a larger photoinjected energy than the corresponding rung{-}direction pump (denoted $\perp$).
+For the range of $A_0$ shown there is a plateau starting at $A_0 \sim 0.8$ (or $A_0^2 \approx 0.64$) for leg{-}direction pumping, but not for rung{-}direction pumping.

+Leg and rung-direction pumping should be expected to yield qualitative differences: the direct coupling between the pump and the motion of the electrons is only along the pump direction, and the redistribution of energy and momenta along the other direction occurs through the scattering of excitations due to interactions.
+The first (direct coupling) stage of this process is highly anisotropic, because the (infinite) leg direction supports continuous values of momenta $k_x$, but the (finite) rung direction admits only two discrete momenta $k_y$.

+A short time expansion (see Appendix~\ref{app:shorttime}) shows that at lowest order the photoinjected energy scales as $\Delta E \sim z_\alpha t_\alpha A_0^2 \Omega^2$, where the index $\alpha=\parallel,\perp$ indicates the pump direction, and $z_\parallel=2$ and $z_\perp=1$ are the number of nearest neighbours in the leg and rung directions respectively.
+This scaling confirms that the photoinjected energy is initially be governed by the different spatial properties in the two directions.} In the following we consider the rung pump with amplitude $A_0=1$ as our reference, and compare it with leg pumps at different $A_0$ corresponding to either similar fluence or similar photoinjected energy.

 Next we consider the magnetization, and the density of doubly occupied and vacant sites.
 Specifically we compute the expectation of the squared $z$-component of local spin, $\langle (S^z_{i,l})^2 \rangle$, where in our units $S^z_{i,l} = (1/2) c^\dagger_{i,l,a} \sigma^z_{ab} c_{i,l,b}= (n_{i,l,\uparrow}- n_{i,l,\downarrow})/2$.
 This quantity can be recast in terms of the density of doubly occupied sites $d_{i,l}=n_{i,l,\uparrow}n_{i,l,\downarrow}$ and density of holes $h_{i,l}=(1-n_{i,l,\uparrow})(1-n_{i,l,\downarrow})$: